G-Street/is-mercury-in-retrograde/README.md

 ### Ephemeris

-> *(plural: ephemerides)*: A table or data file giving the calculated positions of a celestial object at regular intervals throughout a period
+> *(plural: ephemerides)*: A table or data file giving the calculated positions of a celestial object at regular intervals throughout a period.

 ---